marcos-alexandre82/force-login-only-with-email/README.md

 == Development ==

-This version of the ** Force Login Only With Email ** plugin was developed without any connection with the previous developer and we count on your help to improve the code and operation of this plugin.
+This version of the ** Force Login With Email ** plugin was developed without any connection with the previous developer and we count on your help to improve the code and operation of this plugin.

 = Compatibility =